FC Bayern Munich: Borussia Dortmund

+European rivals

-Amongst Bayern's chief European rivals are Real Madrid, A.C.
-Milan, and Manchester United due to many classic wins, draws and losses.
-Real Madrid versus Bayern is the match that has historically been played most often in the Champions League/European Cup with 26 matches.
+Amongst Bayern's chief European rivals are Barcelona, Real Madrid, AC Milan, and Manchester United.
+Real Madrid versus Bayern is the match that has historically been played most often in the Champions League/European Cup with 28 matches.
 Due to Bayern being traditionally hard to beat for Madrid, Madrid supporters often refer to Bayern as the "Bestia negra" ("Black Beast").
 Despite the number of duels, Bayern and Real have never met in the final of a Champions League or European Cup.